Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Do you want to set up WP Mail SMTP on your WordPress site?

-WP Mail SMTP is the best WordPress SMTP plugin that allows you to easily send WordPress emails using a secure mail transfer protocol or SMTP.
+WP Mail SMTP is the best WordPress SMTP plugin that allows you to send WordPress emails easily using a simple mail transfer protocol (SMTP).
+It makes sure your emails go to your users’ inboxes and not to the spam folder.

-In this article, we’ll show you how to easily set up WP Mail SMTP with any host or third-party SMTP service.
+In this article, we will show you how to set up WP Mail SMTP with any host or third-party SMTP service.

 Setting up WP Mail SMTP with any WordPress host

 This is a lengthy article, so we have added a table of contents.
-If you know what you are looking for, then you can click on the link to jump to that section.
+If you know what you are looking for, then you can click the link to jump to that section:

-What is WP Mail SMTP and Why You Need it to Send WordPress Emails?
+What Is WP Mail SMTP, and Why Do You Need It to Send WordPress Emails?

 WP Mail SMTP is the best WordPress SMTP plugin on the market.
-It allows you to send all your WordPress emails using an SMTP server easily.
+It allows you to send all your WordPress emails using an SMTP server.

 Once you set up your WordPress site, you may notice that you are not getting any emails from WordPress.
-This includes WordPress notification emails and emails from your WordPress contact form plugin.
+These include WordPress notification emails and emails from your WordPress contact form plugin.

-The reason you’re not getting emails is usually because WordPress uses the PHP mail() function to send them.
+The reason you are not getting emails is usually that WordPress uses the PHP mail() function to send them.

-Most WordPress hosting companies do not configure it properly, and some simply disable it to prevent abuse.
+Most WordPress hosting companies do not configure this function properly, and some simply disable it to prevent abuse.

 The easiest fix for this issue is to use SMTP to send WordPress emails.

-SMTP stands for “secure mail transfer protocol”, and it is pretty much the standard way to send emails.
-It requires you to log in to a mail server to send emails, which prevents the abuse of the hosting server and improves email deliverability.
+SMTP stands for ‘simple mail transfer protocol’, and it is pretty much the standard way to send emails.
+It requires you to log in to a mail server to send emails.
+This prevents the abuse of the hosting server and improves email deliverability, which means that you and your users will receive all WordPress emails.

-Hosting SMTP Server vs Third-Party SMTP Server – Which One to Use?
+Hosting SMTP Server vs. Third-Party SMTP Server – Which One Should You Use?

-Most WordPress hosting companies offer free business email addresses which you can use with your own domain name.
+Most WordPress hosting companies offer free business email addresses that you can use with your own domain name.

 We recommend setting up a separate email address for your WordPress website.
 It can be anything like support@example.com or info@example.com.